 Ten steps to fitness

-1. Gradually increase your activity level
+1. Increase your activity level gradually

-Start off by walking more or joining a beginner’s dance or exercise class.
+Start by walking more or joining a beginner’s dance or exercise class.
 Remember that any extra increase in activity can only do you good.

 2. Set yourself small but achievable targets

-3. Look for activities that you find enjoyable
+3. Look for activities that you enjoy

 You are far more likely to keep fit if you enjoy what you are doing.
 Activities such as badminton, swimming, as well as yoga, pilates, belly dancing or even line dancing will all increase your overall activity level.